sass/node-sass/src/libsass/docs/unicode.md

 ### Low priority feature

 I guess the current implementation should handle more than 99% of all real world use cases.
-A) Unicode characters are still seldomly seen (as they can be written escaped) ~~B) It will still work if it's UTF-8 or in any of the most common known western ISO codepages.
+A) Unicode characters are still seldom seen (as they can be written escaped) ~~B) It will still work if it's UTF-8 or in any of the most common known western ISO codepages.
 Although I'm not sure how this applies to asian and other "exotic" codepages!~~